 Film Research Collections

-New 16mm film titles are added to the library catalog every month.
 Some films are listed under more than one heading or subcollection title.
 For a listing of 266 additional film subject headings used in the Regent library catalog type "Motion Pictures" as a subject search then examine the listings under, "Related Subjects."
-These related subject listings include 16mm films and videos in the Film Research Center, Archives, and the general collection.
+These related subject listings include 16mm films in the fourth floor storage area, Archives, and the vault.

 The Library maintains a special film viewing room available to all Regent students, faculty, and staff.
-Contact Don Gantz, Assistant Supervisor of Special Collections, at 757.352.4154 or Bob Sivigny, Supervisor, at 757.352.4184 to set up a viewing time.
+Contact Don Gantz, Special Collections Supervisor at 757.352.4154 to set up a viewing time.
 Please allow twenty-four hours advance notice.
 If you need special assistance let us know.

 Animated Films